ColetonReitan/Company-Sales-Predicitons/README.md

 An Optimization and Prescriptive Models group final project, lead by myself along with 2 others in March 2023.

 Completed fully with Python using Jupyter Notebook.

+The data used could not be posted as it may be classified company data.